tensorflow/tensor2tensor/tensor2tensor/data_generators/README.md

 The generators should yield dictionaries with string keys and values being lists of {int, float, str}.
-Here is a very simple generator for a data-set where inputs are lists of 2s with length up to 100 and targets are lists of length 1 with an integer denoting the length of the input list.
+Here is a very simple generator for a data-set where inputs are lists of 2s with length upto 100 and targets are lists of length 1 with an integer denoting the length of the input list.

 ```